Owner's Manual

 Page 351

-..., your engine could beburned.
-Let the warning lights and gages work as they should.
-Adding onlyplain water to the system,premature engine, heater core or radiator corrosion may result.In addition, the engine coolantwill require change sooner at 90,000 miles (50 000 km) or 24 months, whichever occursfirst.
+... your engine could beburned.
+With plain water or the wrong mixture, your new vehiclewarranty.
+'A 1 CAUTION: g-p*,::s & i $ 3@ i.5: .2, I x1 -- What to the system,premature engine, heater core or radiator corrosion may result.In addition, the engine coolantwill require change sooner at 90,000 miles (50 000 km) or 24 months, whichever occursfirst.
 Your vehicle...

-..., your engine could beburned.
-Let the warning lights and gages work as they should.
-Adding onlyplain water to the system,premature engine, heater core or radiator corrosion may result.In addition, the engine coolantwill require change sooner at 90,000 miles (50 000 km) or 24 months, whichever occursfirst.
+... your engine could beburned.
+With plain water or the wrong mixture, your new vehiclewarranty.
+'A 1 CAUTION: g-p*,::s & i $ 3@ i.5: .2, I x1 -- What to the system,premature engine, heater core or radiator corrosion may result.In addition, the engine coolantwill require change sooner at 90,000 miles (50 000 km) or 24 months, whichever occursfirst.
 Your vehicle...

 Owner's Manual